 Optimization is finding the best combination of indicators, parameters, and other market data to see what would have generated the most profits.
 This is done by back-testing the combination on historical data.

-The problem with back-testing is that what worked in the past may not work in the future or will almost certainly differ in how well it works.
+The problem with back-testing is that what worked in the past may not work in the future and it will almost certainly differ from actual trading.
 Although general patterns do recur, exact patterns rarely do.

 The other problem with back-testing is that only trading prices are used in the historical data.
-However, market prices depend on the number of actual offers and bids at the time that the trade actually takes place and the number of orders in the queue and on how many shares you want to trade.
+However, market prices depend on the number of offers and bids at the time that the trade actually takes place and the number of orders in the queue and on how many shares you want to trade.

-Because most historical data does not include the number of bids and offers at a particular time, and because actual prices will depend on how many orders are ahead of yours, back-testing cannot be accurate, but only an approximation; furthermore, there is no way to know how accurate or inaccurate the approximation is.
-However, it is an easy conjecture that if the back test had actually been traded, then the more shares traded, the less likely it would have been at the historical price, and that the price would have been worse.
-For instance, in most market conditions, a market order to buy 100 shares will be at a lower per-share price than a market order for 1,000 shares, which will probably have a lower per-share price than a market order for 2,000 shares, and so on.
-Vice versa for a sell order.
-In other words, by actually buying or selling the stock, you actually have an impact on what the traded price will be.
-Simple economics—the more shares demanded, the lower the price; the more shares supplied, the lower the price.
+Because most historical data does not include the number of bids and offers at a particular time, and because actual prices depend on how many orders are ahead of yours, back-testing cannot be accurate, but only an approximation.
+Furthermore, the accuracy of the approximation cannot be ascertained.
+However, it is easy to conjecture that if the back test had actually been traded, then the more shares traded, the less likely it would have been at the historical price, and that the price would have been worse.
+For instance, in most market conditions, a market order to buy 100 shares will be at a lower per-share price than a market order for 1,000 shares, which will probably have a lower per-share price than a market order for 2,000 shares, etc. Vice versa for a sell order.
+In other words, actually buying or selling the stock impacts the price negatively.
+Simple economics — the more shares demanded, the higher the price; the more shares supplied, the lower the price.

 - Back-testing will always show greater profits and smaller losses than if the actual trades had taken place.